loda-lang/loda-programs/programs/oeis/list1.md

 * [A194698](http://oeis.org/A194698) ([L04 program](194/A194698.asm)): a(n) = floor((n - 1)/12) - floor((n^2 - 1)/(24*n)).
 * [A194713](http://oeis.org/A194713) ([L04 program](194/A194713.asm)): 13 times hexagonal numbers: 13*n*(2*n-1).
 * [A194715](http://oeis.org/A194715) ([L04 program](194/A194715.asm)): 15 times triangular numbers.
+* [A194716](http://oeis.org/A194716) ([L28 program](194/A194716.asm)): Number of n-ary words beginning with the first character of the alphabet, that can be built by inserting four doublets into the initially empty word.
 * [A194731](http://oeis.org/A194731) ([L29 program](194/A194731.asm)): Digital roots of the nonzero octagonal numbers.
 * [A194732](http://oeis.org/A194732) ([L23 program](194/A194732.asm)): Units' digits of the nonzero octagonal numbers.
 * [A194754](http://oeis.org/A194754) ([L14 program](194/A194754.asm)): Number of k such that {k*pi} < {n*pi}, where { } = fractional part.